 When it comes to marketing your grain there are are many different factors to consider.
-We've put together a guide to help you decide which grain marketing strategies make sense for your unique operation.
-Follow the different pathways in this chart, and be sure to refer to the Glossary (located below the chart) for an explanation of key terms.
+Follow the different pathways in this guide to help you decide which grain marketing strategies make sense for your unique operation.
+Be sure to refer to the Glossary (located below the chart) for an explanation of key terms.

 For the a larger version of this chart, view the PDF here »